-Those investigating concerns shall not have been involved in the event being appealed. - 7.9.4.1 Appeals: The chair will review the appeal and issue a decision.
+Those investigating concerns shall not have been involved in the event being appealed. - 7.9.4.1 Administrative concerns: The chair will review the appeal and issue a decision.
 The review will ensure that actions taken by the board comply with the policies and procedures of the FCMB Operations Manual.
-The chair may confer with other members of their certification board during the review. - 7.9.4.2 Technical concerns: Technical issues involving work product and/or performance (including self-reporting of errors) shall be submitted and reviewed as outlined in the complaints section of this manual. - 7.9.5 The chair of the individual certification board shall submit all materials to the FCMB Director within thirty (30) days of an appeal, barring approved extensions.
-The FCMB Director will review all materials to ensure the appropriateness of the
+The chair may confer with other members of their certification board during the review. - 7.9.4.2 Technical concerns: Technical issues involving specific practices, knowledge and skills being tested as part of the certification process will be evaluated by subject matter experts who serve as part of the certification board.
+The chair of the individual certification board shall assign three (3) certification board members to review the appeal.
+Members of the review committee shall not have been involved in the evaluation/assessment of the appellant's certification exam.
+Previous similar situations will be considered.
+The review committee shall issue a finding and recommendation to the chair of the individual certification board within (30) days of its commission. - 7.9.5 The chair of the individual certification board shall issue a decision to the appellant and the FCMB Director within thirty (30) days of an appeal that is administrative or

-- investigation and corrective actions proposed prior to the Chair issuing the decision to the appellant. - 7.9.6 The applicant may appeal a decision of the board chair directly to the FCMB within thirty (30) days of the individual certification board's decision.
+- within ten (10) days of an appeal from receiving the recommendation of the review panel for appeals that have technical concerns.
+The FCMB Director will review all materials to ensure the appropriateness of the investigation and corrective actions proposed prior to the Chair issuing the decision to the appellant. - 7.9.6 The applicant may appeal a decision of the board chair directly to the FCMB within thirty (30) days of the individual certification board's decision.
 A written appeal must be filed with the Director of the FCMB through the IAI's main office (the IAI COO).
 The Director shall assign three (3) IAI members to review the appeal.
 The appeal committee will render a finding and recommendation within thirty (30) days.
 The Director will issue a decision within ten (10) days of the review committee's findings.
 The decision of the Director is final. - 7.9.7 The FCMB shall give formal notice via certified mail, return receipt requested or by other means where proof of receipt/delivery is provided to the appellant at the end of the appeals-handling process. - 7.9.8 The submission, investigation and decision on appeals shall not result in any discriminatory actions against the appellant.